These are some things to remember when negotiating rates for magazine work. And please send us your accounts of successful negotiations.

 - If the magazine wants to make further use of the work, it is usually down to the freelance to do the thinking for the editor: "OK, what do you need?
-The German edition - and use of both on the web for a year - how about 30% extra?"
+The German edition - how about 30 per cent extra?"
 Editors are trying to think about the content and quite reasonably want not to think about copyright at the same time, so the freelance needs to do the thinking and make the way smooth.

 - A positive exploratory approach to negotiation by individual freelances often pays dividends, especially if work requires specific expertise, detailed research or travel time.
 Handy increases on a first offer are often achieved, and uplifts of between 20 and 200 per cent over the number the commissioning editor first thought of can be agreed, once it's emerged what work and skills the editor needs.

 - The NUJ recommends that any work commissioned and delivered on time and to specification should be paid for in full, whatever happens to it after that.
 Editors who have over-commissioned, changed their minds, or (especially) taken over another commissioning editor's job often offer instead a "kill fee", typically half the agreed fee.
 The freelance has to decide whether to press the issue; they may after all save some time checking edited copy and they may be able to negotiate a replacement commission from the same magazine and sell the rejected piece elsewhere.
 See Kill Fees for commissioned articles.

 - Many magazines have fairly set rates for sub-editing shifts, some tied informally to house agreements for staff pay.
 By law, freelances should almost always get payment for time off on top of these rates - see Cancellation fees for shifts.

 - The Inland Revenue periodically pressures publishers to deduct tax at source from payments for shifts: this section also gives advice on getting paid gross.